Search

 2.2 Show Slang CONVA Trigger

-Trigger refers to the UI element that will appear on the screen, which the end user will click to bring up the Assistant.
+Trigger refers to the UI element appearing on the screen, which the end user will click to bring up the Assistant.

 The most common way to add Voice Search into apps, i.e. adding the trigger (which by default is a microphone icon) is either inside or next to the search bar.